All Products

 DataWorks:Workflow

-A workflow is a core unit in DataWorks for orchestrating and managing data tasks.
-It visually organizes multiple task nodes, such as SQL, Shell, Python, data synchronization, and Check nodes, into a directed acyclic graph (DAG).
-This structure establishes clear downstream dependencies and enables unified scheduling and execution to build stable and maintainable data pipelines.
-Additionally, workflows can be orchestrated with one another to support development in complex business scenarios.
+A workflow is a core orchestration unit in DataWorks.
+It organizes task nodes (SQL, Shell, Python, data synchronization, Check) into a directed acyclic graph (DAG) with clear dependencies, enabling unified scheduling and execution.
+Workflows can also be combined to support complex business scenarios.

-As the smallest unit for changes and operations, a workflow supports holistic submission, deployment, and O&M, such as testing, rerunning, and data backfill.
-This prevents production issues caused by partial modifications and ensures end-to-end consistency and stability.
+A workflow serves as the smallest unit for changes and operations.
+It supports holistic submission, deployment, and O&M tasks like testing, rerunning, and data backfill.
+This approach prevents production issues that can result from partial modifications and ensures end-to-end consistency and stability.

 • Define boundaries for team collaboration

-In a multi-team environment, a workflow clarifies ownership and responsibility.
-For example, the transaction team is responsible for transaction data, while the product team is responsible for product data.
+In a multi-team environment, a workflow clarifies ownership and responsibilities.
+For example, the trading team can own the trading data workflow, and the product team can own the product data workflow.
 This enables permission isolation and issue tracking.
 Standardized outputs also support efficient, decoupled collaboration between upstream and downstream teams.

 Workflow type comparison